-As the end of the year begins to approach, it is a perfect time to start evaluating what you’ve accomplished this year and where you want to go next financially in your business.
+As we reach the midpoint of the year, it is a perfect time to start evaluating what you’ve accomplished this year and where you want to go next financially in your business.
 Taking a step back and analyzing where you currently stand is a great way to set financial goals for the future both in the short-term and long-term.

 Setting small business financial goals is important because it allows you to filter your daily, monthly, and yearly money decisions through the lens of your goals in order to meet them.
 It also helps you prioritize your spending in a way that will best serve your business.